Ghana Independence Act 1957

-The Ghana Independence Act 1957 is an Act of the Parliament of the United Kingdom that granted the Gold Coast fully responsible government within the British Commonwealth of Nations under the name of Ghana.
-The Act received royal assent on 7 February 1957 and Ghana came into being on 6 March 1957.
+The Ghana Independence Act 1957 is an act of the Parliament of the United Kingdom that granted the Gold Coast fully responsible government within the British Commonwealth of Nations under the name of Ghana.
+The act received royal assent on 7 February 1957 and Ghana came into being on 6 March 1957.

 Background

 Independence within the British Commonwealth could not be attained by a dependent territory like the Gold Coast without legislation passed at Westminster.
-The main provisions of the Act closely follow the Statute of Westminster and the Ceylon Independence Act 1947.
-The grant of independence to the Gold Coast was achieved by two separate legislative operations, namely, the passing of the Act and the making of the Ghana (Constitution) Order in Council 1957.
+The main provisions of the act closely follow the Statute of Westminster 1931 (22 & 23 Geo.
+5. c.
+4) and the Ceylon Independence Act 1947 (11 & 12 Geo.
+6. c.
+7)).
+The grant of independence to the Gold Coast was achieved by two separate legislative operations, namely, the passing of the act and the making of the Ghana (Constitution) Order in Council 1957.
 A matter that complicated the legislation was that what was to become Ghana was not a single constitutional unit but rather four distinct areas: